nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 In other words, almost everything everyone is telling you is not true.
 It's useful to them.
 They think it's useful to them.
 It might not be.
 We sometimes don't know what's best for us.

-Feelings matter.
-To address them, we have to distinguish them.
-Get the dry facts, with no interpretation.
-What’s left are the feelings and meanings.

 My brothers and I always accuse our mom of abandoning us when we were young.
 Half jokingly.
 That's how we feel since our grandparents did the hard work of watching after us.
 Our mom was almost never there and when she was she had a bad mood.

 We're saying that we felt abandoned regardless of the facts.
 We're saying that we had an expectation that our mom should have been more present and more loving and that that expectation was not met.